Bradley Saunders: North East 'deserves' to host world title fights

 Sedgefield boxer Bradley Saunders says recent North East success means it is time to host big fights in the region.

-Darlington fighter Stuart Hall ended the area's 25-year wait for a world champion by lifting the IBF world bantamweight belt in December.
+Darlington fighter Stuart Hall ended the area's 25-year wait for a world champion by in December.

 "It's time to bring title fights back.
 The North East deserves something to be proud of," Saunders told BBC Tees.

 "My days of going up and down the country are over.
 I don't want to rob the region of top-quality boxing."

 Next month, Saunders takes on 34-year-old Irish light-welterweight Paul McCloskey - an experienced boxer who has won 24 of his 27 professional fights.

 He was in a controversial bout that was abandoned after six rounds because of a clash of heads.

 But the southpaw has only fought once in the last 18 months - a defeat by Dave Ryan on the undercard of Hall's December triumph.